Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Summary and Conclusion

 \item The larger the separation in magnitude between galaxy samples, the greater the deviation of $s$ from unity.
 This is consistent with the mass-dependence of $s$ observed in simulations. \end{itemize}

-To compare the observed separability function with simulations, we estimate an effective halo mass for each galaxy sample using large-scale bias measurements, which is then used to compute $s$ from simulations.
-The measurements from simulations agree remarkably well with those from observations, confirming that high-redshift galaxy bias is non-separable on quasi-linear scales.
+To compare the observed separability function with simulations, we estimate an effective halo mass for each galaxy sample using large-scale bias measurements, which is then used to compute $s$ from the simulations.
+The simulation-based estimates reproduce the overall scale dependence and trends seen in the observations.
+This agreement supports our conclusion that high-redshift galaxy bias is non-separable on quasi-linear scales.

 To evaluate the effect of satellite galaxies on the measured separability function, we populated haloes from $N$-body simulations with both centrals and satellites using a simple HOD prescription.
 The HOD parameters are chosen such that the resulting galaxy number density and satellite fraction are in broad agreement with those of the observed HSC-SSP galaxy sample.
 Using this mock catalog, we measure $s$ with and without the inclusion of satellites.
 We find that satellites mildly suppress the deviation of $s$ from unity, but the non-separability signal remains significant in both cases.
 This suggests that the observed non-separability of halo bias is not a result of satellite contamination.
 Moreover, the fact that the signal is stronger in the absence of satellites supports the robustness of our findings.